Caravan (trailer): United Kingdom

-There are two main organisations that many caravanners join in the United Kingdom: the Caravan and Motorhome Club, established in 1907, and the Camping and Caravanning Club, established in 1901.
-Both clubs offer a range of services including exclusive club sites, preferential rates, advice, services such as insurance and community activities including regional and national rallies.
+There are two main organisations that many caravanners join in the United Kingdom: the Caravan and Motorhome Club, established in 1907, and the Camping and Caravanning Club ('The Caravan Club Limited'), established in 1901.
+Both clubs offer a range of services, including exclusive club sites, preferential rates, advice, insurance, and community activities including regional and national rallies.

-In the UK, caravan insurance is not a compulsory requirement but is recommended due to the high value of touring caravans.
+In the UK, caravan insurance is not compulsory but is recommended due to the high value of touring caravans.

 Under tax regulations, caravans are considered wasting chattel and are exempt from capital gains tax.

 Australia

 In Australia, camper trailers are common alongside the traditional caravan.
 Camper trailers differentiate themselves from similar products due to their ability to go off-road.
 They feature large water holding tanks, batteries for electricity and off-road suspension.